hathora/builder/docs/cloud/README.md

 Hathora Cloud is a managed deployment platform for your games.
 You can always self-host your application in your own instructure around the globe, or you can let us manage it for you.

 Applications deployed Hathora Cloud must conform to the Hathora Protocol, which can be easily done with the use of the Build Kit.
-Please refer to the [Build Kit](../buildkit/README.md) documentation to learn more about developing Hathora Cloud compatible applications.
+Please refer to the [Hathora BuildKit](../buildkit/README.md) documentation to learn more about developing Hathora Cloud compatible applications.

 > Currently Hathora Cloud is in a private beta.
 If you'd like access, please [sign up here](https://forms.gle/pyYms6TwUJHTm62y8) and we'll be in touch soon.